 The white beaches you’ll find on your Dominican Republic holidays are the colour of sugar, lined with palm and coconut trees and surrounded by lush forests.
 No wonder they’re considered to be some of the best beaches in the world.
 But depending on what you’re after, the north, south, or east, have slightly different offerings.
-They vary from popular to empty, great for snorkelling to surfing, and small and private to kilometres long.
+The beaches vary from popular to empty, great for snorkelling to surfing, and small and private to kilometres long.
+Whether you’re celebrating, indulging on a honeymoon or treating the kids, the Dominican Republic is an incredible destination for all things beach.

 The east – long and popular stretch of sand